wso2-extensions/esb-connector-googlefirebase/README.md

 ## Getting started

-###### Download and install the connector
+###### Downloading and installing the connector

 1. Download the connector from [WSO2 Store](https://store.wso2.com/store/assets/esbconnector) by clicking the Download Connector button.
-2. Then you can follow this [Documentation](https://docs.wso2.com/display/EI640/Working+with+Connectors+via+the+Management+Console) to add and enable the connector via the Management Console in your EI instance.
+2. Follow this [Documentation](https://docs.wso2.com/display/EI640/Working+with+Connectors+via+the+Management+Console) to add and enable the connector via the Management Console of your WSO2 EI instance.
-3. For more information on using connectors and their operations in your EI configurations, see [Using a Connector](https://docs.wso2.com/display/EI640/Using+a+Connector).
+3. For more information on using connectors and their operations within your EI configurations, see [Using a Connector](https://docs.wso2.com/display/EI640/Using+a+Connector).
-4. If you want to work with connectors via EI tooling, see [Working with Connectors via Tooling](https://docs.wso2.com/display/EI640/Working+with+Connectors+via+Tooling).
+4. If you want to work with connectors via WSO2 EI tooling, see [Working with Connectors via Tooling](https://docs.wso2.com/display/EI640/Working+with+Connectors+via+Tooling).

 ###### Configuring the connector operations

-To get started with google firebase connector and their operations, see [Configuring Google Firebase Operations](docs/config.md).
+To get started with Google Firebase connector and their operations, see [Configuring Google Firebase Operations](docs/config.md).

-## Building From the Source
+## Building from the Source

-If you want to build Google Firebase connector from the source code:
+If you want to build the Google Firebase connector from the source code:

-1. Get a clone or download the source from [github](https://github.com/wso2-extensions/esb-connector-googlefirebase).
+1. Get a clone or download the source from [GitHub](https://github.com/wso2-extensions/esb-connector-googlefirebase).
-2. Run the following Maven command from the `esb-connector-googlefirebase` directory: `mvn clean install`.
+2. Navigate to the the `esb-connector-googlefirebase` directory and execute the following Maven command: `mvn clean install`.
-3. Google Firebase connector zip will be created under `esb-connector-googlefirebase/target` directory.
+This creates a ZIP file of the Google Firebase connector under the `esb-connector-googlefirebase/target` directory.

-## How You Can Contribute
+## Contributing to WSO2 Extensions

 As an open source project, WSO2 extensions welcome contributions from the community.
 Check the [issue tracker](https://github.com/wso2-extensions/esb-connector-googlefirebase/issues) for open issues that interest you.
-We look forward to receiving your contributions.
+We look forward to your contributions.